The truth behind common parking myths

 Driving away before the traffic warden hands me a ticket

-Even if the traffic warden hasn’t put the penalty charge notice on your windscreen, they can still request your details from the DVLA using your car registration number and send it to you through the post.
+Even if the traffic warden hasn’t put the penalty charge notice on your windscreen, they can still request your details from the DVLA.
+They’ll use your car registration number and send it to you through the post.

 There’s no such thing as a ‘10-minute parking grace period’

 Actually, there is!
 It’s the law that drivers have a 10-minute grace period before being fined if they’re late back to their car.
 This doesn’t just apply to council-owned parking spaces, but to private car parks as well.
-No longer do you have to run down the road at top speed to get back to your car for the exact time your ticket expires!
+No longer do you have to run down the road at top speed to get back to your car for the time limit on your ticket!

-Although parking rules are slightly different for blue badge holders, as they can park on single and double yellow lines, they can’t park everywhere.
-For example, loading bays and junctions must remain clear from obstructions, and traffic wardens can issue tickets or ask for cars to be moved if they feel these rules are being broken.
+Although blue badge parking rules are slightly different, as holders can park on single and double yellow lines, they can’t park everywhere.
+For example, loading bays and junctions must remain clear from obstructions.
+Traffic wardens can issue tickets or ask for cars to be moved if they feel these rules are being broken.